1980 Summer Olympics boycott: Responses by country and continent

 Boxer Muhammad Ali traveled to Tanzania, Nigeria, and Senegal to unsuccessfully convince their leaders to join the boycott.
-He did, however successfully convince the Kenyan government to do so.
+He did, however, successfully convince the Kenyan government to do so.

-Many countries ultimately joined the US in a full boycott of the Games.
+Many countries ultimately joined the U.S. in a full boycott of the Games.
 These included Japan and West Germany, where Chancellor Schmidt was able to convince the West German Olympic Committee to support the boycott.
 China, the Philippines, Chile, Argentina and Norway also boycotted the Games entirely.
 Some of these countries competed at the alternative "Liberty Bell Classic" or Olympic Boycott Games held in Philadelphia that same year.
-Israel also joined the boycott to protest Soviet military agression, but also because of Soviet anti-semitic and anti-Israel policies.
+Israel also joined the boycott to protest Soviet military aggression, but also because of Soviet antisemitic and anti-Israel policies.

 The governments of the United Kingdom, France, and Australia supported the boycott, but left any final decision over the participation of their country's athletes to their respective NOCs and the decision of their individual athletes.
 The United Kingdom and France sent a much smaller athletic delegation than would have originally been possible.
 The British associations that governed equestrian sports, hockey, shooting and yachting completely boycotted the 1980 Summer Olympics.

-Spain, Italy, Sweden, Iceland and Finland were other principal nations representing western Europe at the Games.
+Spain, Italy, Sweden, Iceland and Finland, although the latter under a heavy Russian influence at the time, were other principal nations representing western Europe at the Games.
 Of these, Spain and Italy participated under a neutral flag with the Olympic anthem playing in any ceremony.
 Italian athletes serving in its military corps could not attend the Games, however, because of the national government's official support of the boycott.
 Many events were affected by the loss of participants, and some US-born athletes who were citizens of other countries, such as Italy and Australia, did compete in Moscow.

 A firm enemy of the United States under Ayatollah Khomeini's new theocracy, Iran also boycotted the Moscow Games after Khomeini joined the condemnation by the United Nations and the Islamic Conference of the invasion of Afghanistan.
 Independently of the United States, the Islamic Conference urged a boycott of Moscow after the invasion; the Ayatollah meanwhile accused Moscow of arming the Baluchis against his regime.